Perspective | Romney says he cares about racial justice. Now’s his chance to vote that way.

 His commitment to racial equality, however, is about to be put to the most consequential test of his political career.
 This past week, a package of election reforms was introduced in the Senate following passage in the House of Representatives, and voting rights protections make up a significant share of the proposals.
 The matter is deeply partisan — not a single House Republican voted for the measures, and Republican leadership in the Senate seeks to mount similar opposition.
 Romney’s display of allegiance in last year’s protests is about to run headlong into his at-times tenuous relationship with the GOP.

 In a way, the senator’s quandary embodies a central question before the nation: How meaningful are expressions of support for racial equality if they’re not accompanied by a willingness to protect the voting rights that Black Americans have sought for generations?
-When asked earlier this month about H.R.
-1, the For the People Act, Romney said, “That’s not going to go anywhere.
+When asked earlier this month about the House version of the legislation, Romney said, “That’s not going to go anywhere.
 Certainly not with me.”
-When asked this past week about his position on H.R.
-1 and H.R.
-4, the John Lewis Voting Rights Advancement Act, his office referred to his previous statement.
-But his eventual answer, when the bills are taken up in the Senate, will shape his legacy.
+His final answer, when the bills are taken up in the Senate, will shape his legacy.
 Is he a conservative champion of democracy, or a Republican whose personal commitment to racial justice couldn’t overcome his party’s politics?

 Not long ago, voting rights statutes enjoyed bipartisan support.
 A Voting Rights Act reauthorization passed the Senate 85 to 8 in 1982, when Republican President Ronald Reagan called it “a strong, bipartisan message: No American’s vote shall be defiled, diluted or denied.”
 The Senate reauthorized the law again in 2006, 98 to 0, with Republican President George W. Bush noting the act’s importance in “bring[ing] African Americans into the civic life of our nation.”
 Neither Republicans nor Democrats had to fear backlash from their parties for strengthening voting rights protections.